spencer-gass/linux_env_backup/README.md

-A repo to back up configs for apps I like to use on a linux environment.
+A repo to back up my linux environment.

 ### Usage
 `./bin/save.sh` copies config for all apps to the directories in the repo workspace